What Is Operating Cash Flow (OCF) in 2026: Formula, Example, and Why It Matters

 • How effectively is it converting sales and profits into real cash?

-Operating Cash Flow (OCF) can be calculated using two primary approaches: the indirect method and the direct method.
-Both methods ultimately arrive at the same figure, but they differ in the way the calculation is presented and the level of detail provided.
+Operating Cash Flow can be calculated using two standard approaches: the indirect method and the direct method.
+Both methods produce the same operating cash flow figure, but they differ in how cash movements are presented.

 The indirect method begins with net income, as reported on the income statement, and adjusts it for non-cash transactions and changes in working capital.
 This approach is widely used in financial reporting because it reconciles net income to actual cash generated from operations, providing a bridge between accrual accounting and cash accounting.